Classes + Death Cafes

 COURSE OVERVIEW

-Utilizing prompting questions plus peer and plantita support, each week we will acknowledge the grief we are carrying, honor it, then go deep into 3 herbs and flowers that can help with facing, feeling, and integrating our experiences.
+Utilizing prompting questions plus peer and plantita support, each week we will acknowledge the grief we are carrying, honor it, and go deep into 3 herbs/flowers that can help with facing, feeling, and integrating our experiences.
+Each week we will also co-create a go-to herbal remedy that can help when tending to ourselves or others.

 • Weekly death-related prompts for looking at your own relationship to loss